 8. The Ways To Wealth ($480K/year)

 R.J.
-Weiss (from Geneva) started The Ways To Wealth over 6 years ago.
+Weiss (from Geneva) started The Ways To Wealth about 7 years ago.

 Hello there.
 My name is R.J.
 Weiss.
 In 2016, I created a blog called The Ways To Wealth.
 Our product is our content on the site, where we teach hundreds of thousands of visitors each month how to save and make more money.